evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ## Drivetrain

-Porsche Macan Turbo has an all-wheel drive system supported by two motors, one on each axle.
+Porsche Macan 4 has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 184 mm, and the maximum is 224 mm.

 ### Steering

-Dynamic steering is a standard feature on the Porsche Macan Turbo.
+Dynamic steering is a standard feature on the Porsche Macan 4.
 Dynamic steering varies the steering ratio as a function of driving speed.
 In addition,  rear-wheel steering is available as an optional feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes